-Bogotá Through the 5 Senses is a relatively new travel guide that isn’t yet on Amazon.
+Bogotá Through the 5 Senses is a relatively new travel guide .
 It has the goal of providing the reader with a different lens through which to see Bogotá.
 This bilingual book is intended to help tourists explore new places in Bogotá by enjoying the sights, sounds and attractions which appeal to a local.

-I met an expat recently in Medellín that told me he bought this book in Bogotá and showed it to me.
+I met an expat earlier this year in Medellín that told me he bought this book in Bogotá and showed it to me.
 He said it was a very helpful Bogotá guidebook.

 Medellín Dating Guide